 SLOWLY BRAISE THE BEEF RAGU SAUCE.

-The best part about getting familiar with making ragu is that it is very versatile.
-You can make a beautiful ragu using almost any meaty ingredient that lends well to a slow braise: pork, ground turkey or chicken, wild boar, duck, lamb, mushrooms or eggplant for a vegetarian ragu, or, of course, beef short ribs.
+You can make a beautiful ragu using almost any meaty ingredient that lends well to a slow braise: pork, ground turkey or chicken, wild boar, duck, lamb, mushrooms, or eggplant for a vegetarian ragu, or, of course, beef short ribs.

 This is a very important step you don't want to skip in this recipe.
 Braising is simply a cooking method that involves browning meat or vegetables in oil, then cooking it in a small amount of liquid in a covered pan, either on the stovetop or in the oven.
 The long, slow cook time helps develop flavor and turn even the toughest of meat cuts fork-tender.